aath0/Associative_Learning_Modeling/README.md

 * The anticipatory amplitude of PSR was estimated using single-trial general linear models (GLMs), with code that can be found [here](/RawDataAnalysis/compute_glm.m).

+### Modeling single-trial SCR & PSR
+* Trial-by-trial changes in anticipatory SCR & PSR can be modeled with several reinforcement learning and null models.
+The code for that can be found [here](/ModelingAnalysis/model_estimates.m).